Heartbeat of Africa in progress

 Heartbeat of Africa project provided a better understanding to the deep rooted culture and traditions of the ‘West African’ countries.
 The programme will showcase artefacts, pictures and interviews of West African families to inform the public of various African customs and traditions and how families live in our communities today.

 West African Development Project ‘Heartbeat of Africa’ wins Heritage Lottery Fund support Main text

 West African Development has received (£48,000) grant from the Heritage Lottery Fund (HLF) for a cultural project (Heartbeat of Africa) which will be run Tameside in 2015-2016.
 The project will be run by volunteers from the local community.

-The project will enable the local community to be informed and educated around the customs and traditions of the West African Community.
+The project enabled the local community to be informed and educated around the customs and traditions of the West African Community.
 The outcomes of the programme will enable communities to be more knowledgeable about the African way of life through events and workshops that we will be running throughout the course of the 18 month programme.
 Exhibitions and events will showcase some of the learning and provide further information on the roots of West African origins.

 The Heartbeat of Africa project will enable young people develop skills and learning through participating in our programme of activities.
 The project exhibition will be created for future use by other partners to enable our heritage to be remembered in our area for future generations.

 Alade Sanni, Chair of West African Development commented ‘We are really excited to be delivering this project, Just like our traditions are customs runs through our veins to make our heartbeat, we want our communities to hear the sound of the ‘Heartbeat of Africa’.